Antonio-503/Antonio-503/README.md

 I am a Data Analyst with experience in various tools and technologies to collect, clean & organize datasets, allowing data-driven decisions.
 I am proficient in Python, SQL, Excel, Streamlit and Tableau.

 I have an International Business Development background and hold a Master's degree from IAE de Bordeaux.
-Luckily, I've had experiences in a great variety of fields including: logistics, virtual production, action sports & retail.
+Luckily, I've had experiences in a great variety of fields including logistics, virtual production, action sports & retail.

 I am currently working at Globe Europe as a sales administrator and analytics specialist for  UK, Italy & Benelux.